-- Incentives or subsidies to afford fares and fees - Flexible hours to accommodate delays in service and transfers - Technology and hardware to work en-route for long-distance riders - Personal storage and locker room worksite facilities for active commuters - Remote work option to reduce days that require travel to work for long-distance commuters
+- Incentives or subsidies to afford fares and fees - Flexible hours to accommodate delays in service and transfers (e.g. transit) - Technology and hardware to work en-route for long distance transit or vanpool riders - Personal storage and locker room worksite facilities for walk, bike, etc. commuters (also known as "active commuters"). - Remote work option to reduce days that require travel to work